Pediatric Eye Exams

 Why are eye exams important for children?

-It’s important for children to have their eyes examined to ensure they are healthy and that they don’t have any vision problems which may interfere with their performance in school.
-Eye exams for children also assess whether they have the necessary visual skills which are essential for learning:
+Regular pediatric eye exams ensure that children’s eyes are healthy and they don’t have any vision problems that may affect learning.
+Eye exams for children also assess whether they have the visual skills needed for learning, including:

 - Excellent vision for near work and for distance.